wolfy-j/lodm/README.md

 ];
 ```

-To make ODM functionality available in your application you have to register `Spiral\LODM\Laravel\ODMServiceProvider` service provider and CLI command `Spiral\LODM\Commands\SchemaUpdate` in app.php config and ConsoleKernel accordingly.
+To include ODM functionality in your application, you have to register the service provider  `Spiral\LODM\Laravel\ODMServiceProvider` and CLI command `Spiral\LODM\Commands\SchemaUpdate` in the app.php config and ConsoleKernel accordingly.

-> You can read more about componenet configuration in it's official documentation.
+> You can learn more about component configuration in it's official documentation.

 ## Schema Updates
-Spiral ODM component utilizes so called behaviour schemas for it's entities, such technique used to singnificantly increate component performance without recuding it's functionality.
-Since schema stored in permanent application memory you have to update it every time you doing changes any of you `Document` or `DocumentEntity` models (like schema, default, fillable, validates and etc).
+The Spiral ODM component utilizes so called behaviour schemas for it's entities.
+These technique are used to significantly increase your components performance without reducing it's functionality.
+Since the schema is stored in the permanent application memory, you must update it each time you make any changes to your `Document` or `DocumentEntity` models (like schema, default, fillable, validates, etc).

-To update ODM schema simply execute: `php artisan odm:schema`
+To update your ODM schema, simply execute: `php artisan odm:schema`

-## Examples
+## For Example

 Base classes:
-* DocumentEntity - embeddable model used to represent iehahrical data.
+* DocumentEntity - embeddable model used to represent hierarchical data.
 * Document - DocumentEntity with added ActiveRecord like functionality and link to MongoDB collection.

 ```php